EHC & Sexual Health

 Signposting Information (Bradford)

 The BASH Bradford website provides a one stop shop for contraceptive information, advice and services in the Bradford district.
-Patients can be directed to the website or can call Bradford Sexual Health and Contraceptive Services on 030 3330 9500.
+Patients can be directed to the website or can call Locala Sexual Health on 030 3330 9500.

-Locala offer a free and confidential service providing contraception and STI (sexually transmitted infection) care in clinics across Bradford.
-This includes a city centre hub near Broadway Shopping Centre (Howard House, above the Yorkshire Building Society).
-See https://www.locala.org.uk/services/sexual-health/.
+Locala offers a free and confidential service providing contraception and STI (sexually transmitted infection) care in clinics across Bradford.
+See https://www.locala.org.uk/services/sexual-health for details.
+Patients can also book appointments online via a link on the Locala website.

 Safeguarding Links & Information